Narcissists seem bizarrely good at choosing the perfect victims to manipulate, and that’s not an accident.

 9. They seek out optimists.

-An optimistic partner will always try to see the best in the narcissist.
-They’ll make excuses for bad behaviour and hold on to hope that things will improve.
-It’s like having a cheerleader who never loses faith, no matter how badly they’re treated.
+An optimistic partner is a narcissist’s best friend because you will always try to see the best in them.
+Even when they’re being nightmareish, you will make excuses for them and hold on to the hope that things will improve if you just give it more time.
+It’s like having a personal cheerleader who never loses faith, no matter how many times they’re let down.
+The narcissist knows your positivity will keep you hooked on the idea of a better future that’s never actually going to arrive.

 10. They’re drawn to fixers.